GJBoth/Masters-thesis/source/08_Neural_Network.md

 ### Architecture
 *An excellent introduction is given by Michael Nielsen in his freely available book "Neural networks and deep learning."
 The following section has been strongly inspired by his presentation.*

 At the basis of each neural network lies the neuron.
 It transforms several inputs into an output in a two-step process.
-In the first step, the inputs $ \mathbf{x}$ are multiplied with a weight vector $w$ and a bias $b$ is added:
+In the first step, the inputs $x$ are multiplied with a weight vector $w$ and a bias $b$ is added:
 $$
 z = w\mathbf{x}+b
 $$